What you'll gain

 Common Mistakes

-Letting the hips sag toward the floor, creating lumbar hyperextension and removing core engagement from the movement.
+Letting the hips sag toward the floor, which removes the core demand and strains the lower back.

-Flaring the elbows out to 90 degrees, which impinges the supraspinatus tendon in the shoulder and reduces chest activation.
+Letting the elbows flare to 90 degrees, which strains the front shoulders and reduces chest engagement.

 About This Exercise